rabbitmq/rabbitmq-website/site/kubernetes/operator/troubleshooting-operator.md

 ### <a id="operator-failure-on-startup" class="anchor" href="#operator-failure-on-startup">Cluster Operator Fails on Startup</a>

-After deploying RabbitMQ Cluster Operator, it fails during startup and its pod is restarted.
+After deploying RabbitMQ Cluster Operator, it fails during the startup and its pod is restarted.

 Common reasons for such failure are: